ltc01/ltc01/README.md

 ## About Me:

-- 🔭 Currently, I'm working on a project build with Django.
-It's a set of technologies that helps in building web applications specifically used for backend apps.
+- 🔭 Currently, I'm working on a project build with MERN.
+It's a set of technologies that helps in building web applications.
 - 🌱 Learning more about the MERN Stack to improve my skills and create better websites.
 - 👯 Open to collaborating on web development projects.
 Let's team up and build something amazing together!
 - 💬 Ask me anything about HTML, CSS, or JavaScript.
 I'm here to help and share my knowledge!